Fundamental polytopes of metric trees via parallel connections of matroids

-We start Section \ref{sec_mc} by stating the main definitions and some results about polytopes associated to metric spaces, tree-like metrics, arrangements of hyperplanes and systems of splits. \begin{itemize} \item[(1)] We define, {for every system of splits} $\mathcal S$, an arrangement of hyperplanes $\AA(\mathcal S)$ with one hyperplane for each split of $\mathcal S$.
+We start Section \ref{sec_mc} by recalling the main definitions and some results about polytopes associated to metric spaces, tree-like metrics, systems of splits, arrangements of hyperplanes and matroids.
+In particular, we focus on an arrangement of hyperplanes $\AA(\mathcal S)$ that can be associated to any system of splits $\mathcal S$.
 This arrangement and the associated matroid $\mathscr M(\mathcal S)$ (which were already considered in a different context \cite{Koichi}), provide the combinatorial underpinning of our considerations.

-By the decomposition theorem of Bandelt and Dress \cite[Theorem 2]{Dress}, every ``split--decomposable metric space'' gives rise to a unique system of splits.

-\begin{itemize} \item[(2)] We show that the fundamental polytope of any tree-like finite pseudometric space is combinatorially isomorphic to the complex $K_{\AA(\mathcal S)}$, where $\mathcal S$ is the unique system of splits in the Bandelt-Dress decomposition of the given space.
-We do this by showing that the Lipschitz polytope of such spaces is the zonotope defined as the Minkowski sum of a certain choice of normal vectors for the hyperplanes of $\AA(\mathcal S)$: this is the content of Theorem \ref{Lipschitz}, see also Remark \ref{rem_mago}. \item[(2)] We compute the intersection poset of $\AA(\mathcal S)$ (and the closure operator of the associated matroid) from the combinatorics of the split system (Theorem \ref{intersection}). \item[(3)] We prove that the matroid of $\AA(\mathcal S)$ decomposes as a ``parallel connection'' of elementary building blocks that can be read off the (unique) metric tree representing the metric at hand.
-This allows us to give explicit formulas for the face numbers of fundamental- and Lipschitz polytopes in terms of the combinatorial structure of the tree (Theorem \ref{theo:formel}), building on Zaslavsky's theorems and on results of Bonin and De Mier on characteristic polynomials of parallel connections. \item[(4)] Our formulas allow us to use Cuntz and Gies' criterion for simpliciality of arrangements in order to prove that the fundamental polytope of a tree-like metric is simplicial if and only if every vertex of the metric tree is associated an element of the metric space (Theorem \ref{thm_formula}).
+\begin{itemize} \item[(1)] We notice that the fundamental polytope of any tree-like finite metric space is combinatorially isomorphic to the complex $K_{\AA(\mathcal S)}$, where $\mathcal S$ is the unique system of splits in the Bandelt-Dress decomposition of the given space.
+This is because the Lipschitz polytope of such spaces is the zonotope defined as the Minkowski sum of a certain choice of normal vectors for the hyperplanes of $\AA(\mathcal S)$: this is the content of Theorem \ref{Lipschitz}, see also Remark \ref{rem_mago}. \item[(2)] We compute the intersection poset of $\AA(\mathcal S)$ (and the closure operator of the associated matroid) from the combinatorics of the split system (Theorem \ref{intersection}). \item[(3)] We prove that the matroid of $\AA(\mathcal S)$ decomposes as a ``parallel connection'' of elementary building blocks that can be read off the (unique) metric tree representing the metric at hand.
+This allows us to give explicit formulas for the face numbers of fundamental- and Lipschitz polytopes in terms of the combinatorial structure of the tree (Theorem \ref{theo:formel}), building on Zaslavsky's theorems and on results of Bonin and De Mier on characteristic polynomials of parallel connections. \item[(4)] Our formulas allow us to use Cuntz and Gies' criterion for simpliciality of arrangements in order to prove that the fundamental polytope of a tree-like metric is simplicial if and only if every vertex of the metric tree is associated an element of the metric space (Theorem \ref{theo:simp}).